Timofei-Benko/itechart-final-project/server/rest/README.md

 ```
 npm run dev
 ```
-2. To create server build and run it in production mode:
+2. To run the server in production mode:

 ```
 npm run prod
 ```
-3. To build the server:
+3. To create server build:

 ```
 npm run build
 ```
-4. To run ESLint (won't fix anything):
+4. To run ESLint (won't make any changes to the code):

 ```
 npm run lint